Adhyan-1404/eda-sales-data-python/README.md

 <h2><a class="anchor" id="repository-files"></a>Repository Files</h2>

-* `EDA on Sales Data.ipynb` – Jupyter Notebook containing the full code and detailed workflow of the data cleaning and EDA process.
+* `eda_sales_data.ipynb` – Jupyter Notebook containing the full code and detailed workflow of the data cleaning and EDA process.
-* `EDA on Sales Data.html` – Rendered HTML version of the notebook showcasing code and output (non-editable).
+* `eda_sales_data.html` – Rendered HTML version of the notebook showcasing code and output (non-editable).
 * `k_circle_sales.csv` - Raw sales data sourced from Kaggle.
 * `README.md` - This project overview.